 If the police officer refuses to obtain the information, take a picture with your cell phone of the license plate or at least write it down.
 If there are any witnesses, ask them to note the license plate number and get their names and phone numbers.

-Police officers all over New York are under the incorrect impression that you cannot file a lawsuit against the owner and driver of a car which does not come in contact with you.
+Police officers all over New York are under the incorrect impression that you cannot file a lawsuit against the owner and driver of a car that does not come in contact with you.
 This is absolutely wrong!

 We have sent letters to several police commissioners advising that we will have to start lawsuits against the police departments if they do not take this information.
 One of the police departments advised that they will begin taking the information.
 We will follow up with the others and begin sending letters to smaller police departments.
 Read more information and our letters to police commissioners.